laravel/spark-next-docs/2.x/spark-stripe/upgrade.md

 ### Billable Model Customization Changes

-If you were overriding the `User` model with a custom model like `Team` from the example in the Spark Cookbook, you'll need to reference it differently.
-Add the below `useCustomerModel` call to the `boot` method of your `AppServiceProvider`.
+If you were overriding the billable `User` model with a custom billable model such as a `Team`, you should now invoke the `useCustomerModel` method within the `boot` method of your application's `AppServiceProvider` in order to make Cashier aware of your custom model:

 ```php
 use App\Models\Team;